nisha8c/Angular_PracticeApp/README.md

 ## What are directives:
 Directives are instructions in the DOM.

-## Using nglf to output data conditionally.
+### Using nglf to output data conditionally.
 line #65 to 68 in servers.component.html.
 * is required, that indicates that it is structural directive.

+### Styling elements dynamically with ngStyle:
+ngStyle:  server.component.html